 I definitely did not lose my curls, which I love, but there was one thing I was excited to get–a fringe!
 Bangs or fringes are tricky if you have wavy hair.
 But I got one early this month (I debated if it would look ugly with my current undercut and ultimately decided I can live with it over the holidays, when only family would see me), eager to test it out while I still had the effects of the Japanese blowout and TADA–that’s the second photo.
 I’m an idiot when it comes to setting my own hair or making a full fringe behave with a blow dryer, so what you see there is pretty much wash and wear.
 Wavy and curly haired girls will know–that’s pretty impressive.

 My Japanese blowout is about 7,000php.
 I’m in my second month now, and I still love it.
 Do I think it’s worth it?
-If it does last for about 3 months more, then yes, it is.JuRo is by Jude Hipolito and Rose Velasco.
+If it lasts til next month, then yes, it is!JuRo is by Jude Hipolito and Rose Velasco.

 JURO SALON EXCLUSIF